timschreiber/timschreiber.github.com/_posts/2015-01-20-local-web-font-conflict-in-chrome.md

 comments: true
 description: "Well, you're reading this, which means you're looking at my newer, leaner, better personal site/blog.
 I spent a couple nights learning Pretzel/Jekyll, putting the layout together, and converting my old WordPress posts.
 So when..."
 tags:
-- Fonts
+- fonts
-- UI
+- ui
-- Chrome
+- chrome
 ---

 Well, you're reading this, which means you're looking at my newer, leaner, better personal site/blog.
 I spent a couple nights learning Pretzel/Jekyll, putting the layout together, and converting my old WordPress posts.
 So when everything came together last night, I was excited to push it to GitHub and point my timschreiber.com domain at it.
 Everything came together sometime around midnight last night.